Oxytocin, your new favourite hormone – Everything about Oxytocin

 ❤ Weddings will create a very high dose of the chemical.
 Preferably live, however, videos can be used as well if you don’t fancy travelling to the church every weekend to see a wedding.

 ❤ Social media.
-A Korean study shows that your Oxytocin level will increase by two digits when you are on social media with people you are having fun with.
+A Korean study shows that your Oxytocin level will increase by two digits when you are on social media.
+But only with people you are having fun with.
 For instance, if you are chatting to a friend or having a look at what is going on in your little sisters life etc.

 ❤ Positive socialising with other people – get out and have a good time with your best mates!